Personalized Two-sided Dose Interval: Introduction

-In practice, the relationship between the amount of treatment and the likelihood of favorable outcomes, known as the dose-probability curve, can be biphasic, resulting in an inverted U-shaped curve across dose levels; this phenomenon is called hormesis \citep{Hormesis2008}.
-These hormetic dosage responses are common in many real-world applications, including the above warfarin example \citep{Blann2003}, clinical trials, public health, biology, toxicology, and medicine \citep{Hormesis2017}.
-Under hormesis, to have a probability of favorable outcomes greater than a certain level, the treatment dose must fall within a two-sided interval, and consequently determining the optimal personalized therapeutic dose range is challenging, as it requires learning both the lower and upper bounds of the patient-specific dose interval.
+In practice, the relationship between the amount of treatment and the likelihood of favorable outcomes, referred to as the dose-probability curve, can be biphasic, resulting in an inverted U-shaped curve across dose levels; this phenomenon is called hormesis \citep{Hormesis2008}.
+These hormetic dosage responses are common in many real-world applications, including the above warfarin example \citep{Blann2003}, including clinical trials \citep{Hormesis2008_2}, public health \citep{Hormesis_PublicHealth2006}, biology, toxicology, and medicine \citep{Hormesis2017}.
+Under hormesis, to have a probability of favorable outcomes greater than a certain level, the treatment dose often falls within a two-sided interval.